Miguel Colom's website

 .
 My main research interest is digital image processing, especially blind noise estimation, blind denoising, compression and, in general, signal processing.

-I'm also part of the Editorial Board
+I'm part of the Editorial Board

 of the online journal Image Processing On Line (IPOL)